nonblocking/mashroom-demo-dynamic-cockpit/README.md

 ![Screenshot](screenshot.png)

-It consists of a Portal page with a search that fetches data from a backend and shows it together with Apps (SPAs), which are able to show the data.
+The demo consists of a Portal page with a search that fetches results from a backend and at the same times searches for Apps, which are able to show some details for the search hits.
+It also searches Apps by name and displays them inline - within the backend search results - if they don't need any input (such as a customerId).

 The possible Apps are determined dynamically based on meta info in the plugin definition:

 ```json